 Jeeps that use a 545RFE 5-speed automatic transmission can develop a problem with gear engagement.
 This affects both drive and reverse gears and shows a noticeable delay with gear engagement when the vehicle is cold.
 The problem will be more apparent when outside temperatures are shallow.
 The check engine light may also come on.

 - Loose or disconnected transmission cooler filter.
 This allows the transmission fluid to drain from the torque converter when the vehicle is turned off for some time; it will delay gear engagement until the pressure builds up.
 Installing a modified filter solves the issue.

 - Dirty transmission fluid and filter, low fluid level, or improper transmission fluid

 Delayed gear shifts or limp-home mode

-Jeep vehicles with a Mercedes sourced 722.6 5-speed automatic transmissions can suffer from issues that range from harsh and delayed gear shifts to gear slippage or even going into limp-home mode.
+Jeep vehicles with a Mercedes-sourced 722.6 5-speed automatic transmission can suffer from issues that range from harsh and delayed gear shifts to gear slippage or even going into limp-home mode.
 In most cases, these symptoms will be intermittent and trigger a check engine light to store a corresponding error code.

-- Faulty conductor plate, which holds the solenoids and connects them to the TCU.
+- The faulty conductor plate holds the solenoids and connects them to the TCU.
 When the conductor plate is faulty, it causes communication problems, which results in improper solenoid operation.
 This is a well-known problem, and there are numerous aftermarket solutions.

 - Worn or faulty valve body solenoid.
 Sometimes, the problem can be due to damage to the internal wiring.

 Erratic gear shifts or gear slipping.

 Front-wheel drive Jeeps with an A6MF1 6-speed automatic transmission can develop issues with incorrect gear changes.
-Shifts can be erratic, or there can even be a slippage during gear shifts.
+Shifts can be erratic, or there can even be slippage during gear shifts.
 In most cases, the symptoms will be more noticeable when cold.
 There might be a check engine light and corresponding codes in DTC memory.

 - Leaking or sticking solenoids that engage each gear.
 This is a gradual process, which starts only when cold and gets worse with time.
-Replacing the whole solenoid set with new or upgraded ones is the only solution.
+The only solution is replacing the whole solenoid set with new or upgraded ones.